IgnasiLucas/hedgehog/README.md

 sliding windows.
 I also use the annotation of the reference genome to estimate those statistics separately in genic and intergenic regions.
 I create some interesting plots and found an unexpected negative relationship between diversity in E. roumanicus and divergence between E. roumanicus and E. europaeus.
-The relationship is stronger in genic than in intergenic regions, suggesting a functional origin (positive selection?).

 2018-10-24
 ==========